Inculator/GitIntegrationProject/README.md

 This project is meant to ease the process with which the developers can directly access the discussions done on any merge request of any branch on their project by the reviewers.

-The phase 1 development includes the showcase of discussions done on any part of code only along with the file name.
+The plugin includes to showcase of discussions done on any part of code only along with the file name and an option to resolve the discussion.

 When you click on the discussion, you will automatically be taken up to the page where it was given.

-Second, as of now, you will have to manually resolve the comment into GIT and once, that is done, you will no more see the discussions in the list.

 ## How to use
 Just unzip the provided zip file from the repository releases in to the following path: